 Pitching Drills

 Pitching is the single biggest lever in any baseball game.
 The drills below build the delivery in pieces (towel drill for arm path, balance point for the leg lift, knee throws for arm slot) and add bullpens, spot pitching, and live at-bats once the base motion is stable.
+For the full 17-drill progression with coaching cues and common errors per drill, see our baseball pitching drills library.

 Pitcher holds a folded towel where the ball would normally sit and goes through the full delivery, snapping the towel through the throwing motion to a partner standing where the catcher would be.
-Twenty reps.
 Builds arm path, finish, and the feeling of full extension without the wear-and-tear of throwing a real ball.
 Belongs in every warm-up at every age.

 Balance Point Hold